 - 1. The Master of Science (M.S.) degree in Counselor Education with concentrations in clinical mental health counseling; rehabilitation counseling; student affairs; college counseling; and school counseling - 2.
 The Educational Specialist (Ed.S.) degree in Education with concentrations in counseling and school psychology provide advanced coursework sought by students seeking licensure or higher levels of certification - 3.
-The Doctor of Philosophy (Ph.D.) degree with two majors: Counselor Education and Student Counseling & Guidance
+The Doctor of Philosophy (Ph.D.) degree in Counselor Education and Supervision